IlariaPilo/new-hashing-benchmark/README.md

 - _rmi_ : compute the hashing throughput for RMI functions with different number of submodels, in a sequential and an interleaved fashion
 - _probe_ : compute the probe throughput for hash tables using different functions, in a sequential and an interleaved fashion
 - _probe80\_20_ : the _probe_ experiment using the 80-20 distribution to simulate real-world data access
+- _probe\_rmi_ : compute the probe throughput for hash tables using different RMI functions, in a sequential and an interleaved fashion.
+In this case, the hash computation is embedded in the lookup function, to enable the submodel prefetching

 ## 3 | Process the results
 ### 🎨 Figure generation